Emerging Curator Program

 For more information, please write to firstname.lastname@example.org.

-Robert J. Kett, San Francisco Museum of Modern Art, USA
+Robert J. Kett, University of California, Irvine, USA

 In the 1960s and 1970s, architecture embraced “anonymous” building and simultaneously turned toward systems and the digital.
 “Architecture Needs Indians: Design’s Technoprimitive Turn” revisits key architectural engagements with the indigenous peoples of the Americas to examine their role in articulating architecture’s relation to an emergent technoscape, a process with important implications for contemporary debates concerning cultural appropriation, architectural method, and the digital.

-Evangelos Kotsioris, Princeton University School of Architecture, Princeton, USA
+Evangelos Kotsioris, Princeton University School of Architecture, USA

 Francesco Garutti, Politecnico di Milano, School of Architecture and Society, Italy